ClarityLoop MCP

 Security and key rotation

-• If a key is lost, generate a new one and update your MCP client.
+- if a key is exposed or lost, generate a new one and update the client

 FAQs

-Is the MCP key shared across my workspace?
+Is an MCP key shared across the workspace?

-No. MCP API keys are personal to your account.
+No. MCP API keys are personal to the account that created them.

-Generate a new key and update the MCP client.
-Lost keys cannot be recovered.
+Generate a new one and update the client.
+The original full key cannot be recovered.

 Which endpoint should I use?

-Use /mcp for direct MCP clients and /sse when a tool uses mcp-remote.
+Use /mcp for direct MCP clients and /sse when the client or wrapper expects an SSE-style remote connection.